eggimann547/thesimracingstewardsV3/README.md

-The Sim Racing Stewards User Manual
+The Sim Racing Stewards V3 User Manual
 Fair.
 Fast.
 Fun.
 Unbiased.
-Community-Powered. thesimracingstewards.com | November 16, 2025
+Community-Powered. thesimracingstewards.com | January 8, 2025

 Welcome to The Sim Racing Stewards
 The Sim Racing Stewards is your neutral, educational, and community-driven platform for analyzing sim racing incidents — without drama, without bias, with clarity.